Dohchay: Plot

 Past: Chandu's mother was sick, and his father, who was a taxi driver, took care of him and his sister.
 A man, hires him to take him to a faraway village, to meet an acquaintance, and the father takes his kids too, who sleep off in the backseat.
 There is money in the taxi's trunk that the passenger puts there.
 Upon reaching the destination, the passenger drops off to meet his acquaintance, named Manikyam.
 Manikyam, however, kills the passenger and then blames it on Chandu's father by bribing the cops.
 The cops recover the money from Chandu's father's car and then proceed to arrest him.
 Eventually, Chandu's mother dies, and he and his sister go into an orphanage, but they soon escape.
 There he meets a friend, and together they form a gang of thieves and start performing small-time robberies and con jobs.

-Present: Manikyam, who is revealed to be the boss of the bank robbers's tracks down Chandu and his sister.
-Finding out that Chandu has the money, Manikyam kidnaps Chandu's father and sister and demands for the two crores, which Chandu no longer possesses.
+Present: Manikyam, who is revealed to be the boss of the bank robbers, tracks down Chandu and his sister.
+Finding out that Chandu has the money, Manikyam kidnaps Chandu's father and sister and demands the two crores, which Chandu no longer possesses.
 Chandu comes up with a con to get the money.
 Chandu and Meera use Bullet Babu, an actor, as their target.
-Bullet Babu, a has-been in desperate need of a hit, has invested almost everything he has in a movie and is told that he still requires to pitch in more money.
+Bullet Babu, a has-been in desperate need of a hit, has invested almost everything he has in a movie and is told that he still needs to pitch in more money.
 He also has a significant flaw which is that he always ends up having a crush on all good-looking girls.
 Chandu gets Meera to meet him under a false pretext providing him with a false story that his great-grandparents owned land that is worth 40 or 500 million, and he is the only known claimant.

 However, Chandu will have to pay a processing fee of ₹4 crore.
 Bullet Babu believes this.
 However, Richard, who has been following Chandu, discovers that Chandu has a new protege – Meera where he goes to her house and blackmails that he will trap her in a false case.
 Panicked, Meera tells him the complete job details and that the registration for the land will be in Gandipet.
 Richard meets Bullet Babu and tells him that he is being duped.
 He tells him to take ₹4 crore so that Richard can catch Chandu red-handed.
 In order to make this happen, he provides Bullet Babu with ₹4 crore from his own pocket.
 If the plan works out, then Bullet Babu can claim back the money and return them to Richard.
 Bullet Babu agrees and goes for registration.
 As Bullet Babu goes into the office, Chandu and his friends threaten to kill him, and they empty the bag of money and stuff it in their pockets.